justinperline/natgeocoverage/README.md

  <tr><td>>= 1 Issues</td><td>1,472</td><td>1,459</td><td>1,365</td><td>846</td></tr>
  <tr><td>Total</td><td>225,828</td><td>8,407</td><td>213,049</td><td>4,372</td></tr>
  <tr><td>Avg</td><td>153.4</td><td>5.7</td><td>144.7</td><td>3.0</td></tr>
-  </tbody></table></p>
+  </tbody></table>

 So the bulk of Nat Geo's metadata is really in the photos.
 However, the photo titles are the only information immediately available and they are much shorter in length than article titles and abstracts (an average of 29 characters vs. 203).
-For the time being, that meant I'd focus solely on the 8,407 tagged articles spanning the last century.
+For the time being, I think it'd be wise to solely focus on the 8,407 tagged articles spanning the last century.

 Example of photo title: